-Prerequisite: Child Development 101 and Child Development 111 or Child Development 121 or Child Development 131 or Child Development 133 or Child Development 135, each with a grade of "C" or better, or equivalent.
+Prerequisite: Child Development 101, and Child Development 111, or Child Development 121, Child Development 131, Child Development 133 or Child Development 135, and Child Development 160, each with a grade of "C" or better, or equivalent.

-Corequisite: Completion of or concurrent enrollment in Child Development 270 or Child Development 275, each with a grade of "C" or better, or equivalent.
+Corequisite: Child Development 270 or Child Development 275.